Playing the Word Connect App

 - Green - Tap this to play the game most of the time.
 You can earn free coins over time.

 - Blue - Tap this to solve the daily challenge.
+There are seven challenges with a minimum of 2-, 3-, or 4-letter words.
 You can earn free coins quickly.
+You can return to solve

 - Orange - A crossword-style game.

-All three modes count toward your personal score and team challenges.
+All three modes count toward your personal score.
+The blue and green buttons also count toward team challenges.
 All allow Help letter hints.

 Tap the Request Hint button to request a free letter hint.
 After five of your teammates tap the Help button next to your name, the hint is awarded.
 You can also purchase